jTendermint/jabci/Readme.md

        </repository>
 ```

-Use the following dependency to include jABCI in your project:
+Use the following dependency to include current snapshot of jABCI in your project:
 ```xml
             <dependency>
                 <groupId>com.github.jtendermint</groupId>